KReape/expression-converter/README.txt

 Howdy!
-Here are some guidelines for my program.
+Here are some guidelines for my program:

 The program will prompt you for an expression to convert.
 - For a rundown on prefix/postfix/infix notation, feel free to visit http://www.cs.man.ac.uk/~pjj/cs212/fix.html